-It was a pleasure working alongside Andy Davison Photography and this incredible list of suppliers:
+It was a pleasure working alongside such an incredible team:

 Venue: Holkham Hall (Recommended Supplier)